james-lawlor/james-lawlor.github.io/biotrain-2023/index.md

 Mac: `/Users/jameslawlor`
 Windows: `/c/Users/james`

+**IMPORTANT NOTE**: The Carpentries lessons assume that the data is located on your Desktop, i.e. at a path like `/Users/jameslawlor/Desktop/shell-lesson-data` however we have place it elsewhere because there is variation in where different computers store the desktop.
+This means we will ignore references to the Desktop while working through the lesson.

-The unix shell data is in a subdirectory of your home directory called `shell-lesson-data` (i.e.`/Users/jameslawlor/shell-lesson-data`).
+Instead, the unix shell data is in a subdirectory of your home directory called `shell-lesson-data` (i.e.`/Users/jameslawlor/shell-lesson-data`).
 The R data is in a subdirectory of your home directory called `r-novice-inflammation` and inside a subdirectory called (i.e.`/Users/jameslawlor/r-novice-inflammation/data`)

 Please ensure you have the following software and data on the computer you intend to use during the workshop: